Vegetable Seeds: Which to Sow Outdoors vs. Indoors?

 These include:

-Brussels sprouts are one crop that is usually started indoors in most regions because it is such a slow grower.
+Brussels sprouts are an example of a cool-season crop usually started indoors in most regions because it is such a slow grower.

-Since some varieties of brussels sprouts can take up to 200 days from transplanting to reach maturity, starting these plants indoors is a requirement in most zones.
+Since some varieties of brussels sprouts can take up to 200 days from transplanting to reach maturity, starting indoors is a requirement in most Zones.

 For Short Growing Seasons